CivBuilder/CivBuilder/README.md

 </p>

-<h3 align="center">I'm currently a freelance Software Engineer, I recently graduated with my BS in Computer Science</h3>
+<h3 align="center">I'm a Software Developer at Everi and I recently graduated with my BS in Computer Science</h3>

 - 🔭 I’m interested in **Machine Learning, Environmentalism, and Software Engineering**